Kick Streaming: What Is It and How Does It Work?

 Is Kick funded by gambling?

-Kick has been accused of being ‘funded by gambling’.
-It’s easy to see why: one of Kick’s main investors and co-founder, Ed Craven, is also co-founder of a crypto-gambling website called Stake.
-Stake have sponsored Trainwreck in the past, and Kick’s personnel have also described Stake as a ‘sister company’.
+Kick has been accused of being ‘funded by gambling.’
+This is because one of Kick’s main investors and co-founder, Ed Craven, is also co-founder of a crypto-gambling website called Stake.
+Stake have sponsored Trainwreck in the past, and Kick’s personnel have also described Stake as a ‘sister company.’

 How do you download the Kick streaming app?